WM1D7/New_York_Uber_Data_Analysis/README.md

 Ensure that all relevant data is collected and organized for further analysis.
 Save the cleaned and processed dataset for future reference.
-remove unnecessary file.
+remove unnecessary files.

 **7. Location-Based Rush Analysis:**

 Utilize geospatial data to pinpoint pickup locations.
-Lat : The latitude of the Uber pickup
+Lat: The latitude of the Uber pickup
-Lon : The longitude of the Uber pickup
+Lon: The longitude of the Uber pickup
 Group the data by location to identify areas with the highest demand.
 Visualize the results on a map for better insights. using Folium Python library that helps you create several types of  maps.

-**Deliverables :**
+**Deliverables:**
 Zoom Out View

 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Location%20Rush.png"  width="700" height="400">